Yes. The single-subject (“mono”) bachelor’s degree program in North American Studies, taught in English, is available from winter semester 2015/2016.

 It is not possible to make any statements regarding the chances of admission for a particular semester.
 However, you can see the minimum scores for candidates admitted in past semesters (see “Numerus Clausus”).

-The factors of academic performance and wait time are not things you can influence.
+The factors of academic performance and waiting time are not things you can influence.
 However, it is possible to improve your chances of admission within the higher education institution selection process (“Auswahlverfahren der Hochschule”) segment.

 If you wish to create a new application, please follow the links on our application websites.